Transilience-Tech-LLP/Transilience-Tech-LLP.github.io/_posts/2020-08-14-introducing-github-actions.md

 In this guide, we didn’t use one of the main cool things of CI which is to **test often** so we can spot bugs early on in the process.
 But I think it’s good to understand how the actions and workflow work before doing that.
 I hope now it’ll be easier to start using CI tools, I plan to do that on the next tutorials.

-You can see all the code we used here: [https://github.com/dmesquita/github-actions-tutorial](https://github.com/dmesquita/github-actions-tutorial)

 That’s it for today, thanks for reading!

-__The original article can be found [here](https://towardsdatascience.com/introduction-to-github-actions-7fcb30d0f959)__